If you cannot afford monthly payments but can make a one off lump sum available a Full and Final Settlement IVA could be for you.

 Your creditors will consider accepting a relatively small sum because they would get less if you went bankrupt.
 In bankruptcy any funds would be swallowed in Official receiver’s fees and they could get nothing.

 Where can the lump sum come from to achieve a Full and Final Settlement IVA?

-If you are a home owner you could release equity from your property to fund the Arrangement.
-Of course this will depend on the amount of equity available in your home and your ability to maintain the higher mortgage payments.
+If you are a home owner you might be able to release equity from your property.
+Of course this will depend on the amount of equity available in your home and your ability to maintain the higher mortgage payments going forward.

 When does the lump sum for a full and final IVA have to be paid?

-The lump sum required for a full and final settlement IVA does not have to be paid immediately.
-The Arrangement can be put in place but the cash handed over at a later date.
+Generally speaking the lump sum required for a full and final settlement IVA should be available immediately.
+However, this does not always have to be the case.

-Until the lump sum is paid you may be required to make monthly payments into your IVA if you can afford to.
+Until the lump sum is paid you may be required to make monthly payments into your IVA where surplus income is available.
 However these payments would cease after the cash is handed over.
 The argument is that these funds are then required to repay the lump sum that you have borrowed.